Tout savoir sur les gilets pare-balles IIIA VEST PARIS

 A bulletproof vest relies on its ability to absorb and dissipate the kinetic energy of a projectile.

-In short, when a bullet hits a bulletproof vest, the kinetic energy of the projectile is transferred to the fibers of the material.
-These fibers, with exceptional tensile strength, stretch and deform, distributing the impact energy over a wider area.
+In summary, when a bullet strikes a bulletproof vest, the projectile's kinetic energy is transferred to the material's fibers.
+These fibers, with their exceptional tensile strength, stretch and deform, distributing the impact energy over a wider area.

-This is precisely what happens when a bullet hits a V007 vest.
-It is made up of 26 juxtaposed sheets that will absorb this energy and save your life.
+This is precisely what happens when a bullet hits a V007 jacket.
+It is composed of 26 juxtaposed layers that will absorb this energy and save your life.

 This energy dissipation process takes place in 4 stages:

-1- Initial absorption: The first layers of Kevlar absorb the initial impact, slowing the bullet down.
+1- Initial absorption: The first layers of Kevlar absorb the initial impact, slowing down the ball.

-2- Deformation and stretching: Kevlar fibers stretch and deform, converting kinetic energy into strain energy.
+2- Deformation and stretching: Kevlar fibers stretch and deform, converting kinetic energy into deformation energy.

-3- Energy dissipation: Energy is distributed over a wide area of the material, reducing concentrated impact force.
+3- Energy dissipation: The energy is distributed over a large area of the material, reducing the concentrated impact force.

-4- Projectile stoppage: The energy is finally dissipated, stopping the bullet's progress.
+4- Projectile stopping: The energy is finally dissipated, stopping the ball's progress.

 What is a bulletproof vest made of?

-While the reference material is Kevlar - which celebrates its 60th anniversary this year and about which we wrote an article on April 4 - bulletproof vests can also be made of polyethylene, ballistic nylon or even ceramic.
+While the reference material is Kevlar - which celebrates its 60th anniversary this year and on which we wrote an article on April 4th - bulletproof vests, whether discreet or not, can also be made of polyethylene, ballistic nylon or even ceramic.

-Bulletproof vest manufacturers often use layers to maximize effectiveness against bullets and sometimes even stab wounds.
-Between 20 and 50 layers.
-The V007 bulletproof vest, for example, is made of 26 layers of Kevlar mixed with Honeywell polyethylene and Dyneema.
-A hybrid bulletproof solution that makes this vest unique in the world.
+The manufacturers of Level IIIA ballistic protection often uses overlapping layers to maximize effectiveness against bullets and sometimes even knife attacks.
+These layers typically range from 20 to 50.
+The V007 bulletproof jacket, for example, is composed of 26 layers of Kevlar blended with polyethylene from Honeywell and Dyneema.
+This hybrid bulletproof solution makes the jacket unique in the world.

-Bulletproof vests come in several categories, ranging from discreet wear to more robust models equipped with very heavy ceramic plates to meet the requirements of war weapons.
+Bulletproof vests come in several categories, ranging from discreet wear to more robust models equipped with very heavy ceramic plates to withstand weapons of war.

-Level IIIA, III, and IV vests, for example, are designed to withstand impacts from high-caliber bullets and are often used by security forces in high-risk situations.
-The V007 bulletproof model from VEST PARIS, for example, is classified as IIIA, placing it in an extremely high-performance category.
+Level IIIA, III and IV vests, for example, are a These bulletproof vests offer protection against firearms and edged weapons and are designed to withstand impacts from large-caliber bullets.
+They are often used by security forces in high-risk situations.
+The VEST PARIS V007 bulletproof vest, for example, is classified IIIA, placing it in an extremely high-performance category.

 Here are the categories of bulletproof vests.
-Just to clarify, classes III and IV are not sold to civilians.
-To simplify this paragraph, we prefer to present you with a table that summarizes these famous categories very simply:
+Please note that classes III and IV are not sold to civilians.
+To simplify this section, we prefer to present a table that summarizes these categories very simply:

-The V007 model has a specific feature of its own because in addition to level IIIA, it offers an intermediate level which we will call "level IIIA+" which also stops 7.62 Tokarev and 12MM Brenneke bullets.
+The V007 model has a unique feature because in addition to level IIIA, it offers an intermediate level which we will call "level IIIA+" also stopping 7.62 Tokarev and 12MM Brenneke bullets.

-Concealed carry is an essential feature for civilians or agents on covert missions.
+Discreet wear is an essential characteristic for civilians or agents on secret missions.

-A bulletproof vest designed for covert wear can be worn under clothing, providing protection without attracting attention.
+A bulletproof vest designed for discreet wear can be worn under clothing, offering protection without drawing attention.
 These vests are often lighter and less bulky, although they offer a more limited level of protection compared to more robust models.

-Elite units, such as military special forces, police response teams, and high-level security agents, often wear level III and IV bulletproof vests.
-In this case, we are very far from discreet wear and comfort because these plates can weigh up to 25 kg VS 1.8 kg for the V007 model .
+Elite units, such as military special forces, police intervention teams, and high-level security agents, often wear level III and IV body armor.
+In this case, we are far from discreet and comfortable wear, as these plates can weigh up to 25 kg, compared to 1.8 kg for the V007 model .

-These Level III or IV vests often incorporate rigid armor plates made of ceramic, polyethylene, or other composite material to provide additional protection against fire from high-caliber firearms such as combat weapons or assault rifles.
-They are reserved for military personnel and response units.
+These level III or IV vests often incorporate rigid armor plates made of ceramic, polyethylene, or another composite material to provide additional protection against high-caliber firearms such as military-grade weapons or assault rifles.
+They are reserved for military and intervention units.

 Can a civilian wear a bulletproof vest?

-Civilians are allowed to wear one in most countries, but it depends on local regulations and firearms laws.
+Civilians are allowed to wear body armor in most countries, but this depends on local regulations and firearms laws.
 In France and Europe, for example, a civilian can wear a bulletproof vest up to level IIIA.
-They can fly and walk around with it without any problems.
-Above this category, i.e., III and IV, it is reserved for professionals.
+They can fly and walk around wearing it without any problem.
+Above this level, that is, III and IV, it is reserved for professionals.

-However, some regions of the world may have specific requirements or rules regarding the purchase and ownership of this equipment.
-It's important to be well informed before your trip.
+However, some regions of the world may have specific requirements or rules regarding the purchase and possession of this equipment.
+It's simply essential to check before you travel.

-lightweight and discreet anti-stab bulletproof jacket IIIA V007 VEST PARIS
+Lightweight and discreet bulletproof, knife-resistant vest IIIA V007 VEST PARIS

 A bulletproof vest must fit properly to ensure maximum protection.
-A vest that is too loose can leave vital areas exposed, while one that is too tight can be uncomfortable and restrict movement.
+A vest that is too loose can leave vital areas exposed, while a vest that is too tight can be uncomfortable and restrict movement.

 Is a bulletproof vest waterproof?

-Current body armor is generally designed to be water resistant to some degree, but prolonged and repeated exposure to water can potentially compromise its effectiveness.
+Current bulletproof vests are generally designed to be water-resistant to some extent, but prolonged and repeated exposure to water can potentially compromise their effectiveness.

-Materials used in bulletproof vests, such as Kevlar or Dyneema, can be damaged by excessive moisture, which could weaken their ability to stop projectiles.
+The materials used in bulletproof vests, such as Kevlar or Dyneema, can be altered by excessive moisture, which could weaken their ability to stop projectiles.

-Occasional exposure to light rain should not cause major problems, but it is recommended that the body armor be thoroughly dried after any exposure to water to prevent deterioration.
+Occasional exposure to light rain should not cause major problems, but it is recommended to thoroughly dry the bulletproof vest after any exposure to water to prevent any deterioration.

 Maintaining a bulletproof vest

 A bulletproof vest has an expiration date.
-The ballistics of the V007 vest, for example, are guaranteed for 7 years.
+The ballistic performance of the V007 vest, for example, is guaranteed for 7 years.

-Maintaining the V007 bulletproof vests and jackets, on the other hand, is perfectly standard.
-For the former, you remove and wash the cover; for the latter, you remove the plates from the jacket and put it in the washing machine.
+The maintenance of the V007 bulletproof vest and jacket, on the other hand, is perfectly standard.
+For the vest, you remove and wash the cover; for the jacket, you remove the plates and machine wash it.

 Back to blog